neurodata/neurodata.io/content/about/funding.md

 *The authors are grateful for the support by the XDATA program of the Defense Advanced Research Projects Agency (DARPA) administered through Air Force Research Laboratory contract FA8750-12-2-0303*

-#### Project Title: Sensorimotor processing, decision-making, and internal states: towards a realistic multiscale circuit model of the larval zebrafish brain
+#### Sensorimotor processing, decision-making, and internal states: towards a realistic multiscale circuit model of the larval zebrafish brain
 **1U19NS104653-01 (Engert)**: 09/01/2017 - 08/31/2022
 *Harvard University / Prime: NIH*, $133,038